IMOP-lab/OptiEndoGS/README.md

 ## 📮Contact

-Feel free to contact us at **2273860887@qq.com** for any questions or collaborations!
+Feel free to contact us at **akadjh@hdu.edu.cn** for any questions or collaborations!